WooCommerce 101 – A Guide For Beginners

 - Blogging: Maintain a blog dedicated to the eCommerce website to help gain more organic search traffic efficiently.
 Make sure to write blog posts regularly and there is no need to penetrate longer posts.

-- Social media marketing: Market your eCommerce store via social media such as Facebook ads for more profits and traffic.
+- Social media marketing: Market your eCommerce store on WooCommerce via social media such as Facebook ads for more profits and traffic.

 - Guest posting: Opening a store and not staying active does no good, therefore, you must guest blog to attract more customers.
 This will help open doors for the readers of that blog.